bisht5431-source/pizzavilla-end-to-end-sql/README.md

 </p>

 <p align="center">
-🍕 Made with ❤️ and lots of SQL queries by [Your Name]
+🍕 Made with ❤️ and lots of SQL queries by Manish Bisht
 </p>